-Pediatric Patients (6 weeks to <18 years of age): Healthcare professionals should pay special attention to accurate calculation of the dose of RETROVIR, transcription of the medication order, dispensing information, and dosing instructions to minimize risk for medication dosing errors.
+Pediatric Patients (6 weeks to <18 years of age who weigh 4 kg or greater): Healthcare professionals should pay special attention to accurate calculation of the dose of zidovudine, transcription of the medication order, dispensing information, and dosing instructions to minimize risk for medication dosing errors.

-Prescribers should calculate the appropriate dose of RETROVIR for each child based on body weight (kg) and should not exceed the recommended adult dose.
+Prescribers should calculate the appropriate dose of zidovudine for each child based on body weight (kg) and should not exceed the recommended adult dose.

-Before prescribing RETROVIR capsules or tablets, children should be assessed for the ability to swallow capsules or tablets.
-If a child is unable to reliably swallow a RETROVIR capsule or tablet, the RETROVIR syrup formulation should be prescribed.
+Before prescribing zidovudine tablets, children should be assessed for the ability to swallow tablets.
+If a child is unable to reliably swallow a zidovudine tablet, the method of preparation procedure listed below should be followed or the zidovudine syrup formulation should be prescribed.

-The recommended dosage in pediatric patients 6 weeks of age and older and weighing ≥4 kg is provided in Table 1.
-RETROVIR Syrup should be used to provide accurate dosage when whole tablets or capsules are not appropriate.
+The recommended dosage in pediatric patients 6 weeks of age and older and weighing greater than or equal to 4 kg is provided in Table 1.
+Zidovudine syrup should be used to provide accurate dosage in pediatric patients who weigh less than 4 kg.

-Table 1: Recommended Pediatric Dosage of RETROVIR
+Table 1.
+Recommended Pediatric Dosage of Zidovudine Tablets